jaeraxdoto/mhlib/README.md

 - The GVNSScheduler class has been moved to an own module mh_gvns.h/C and renamed to GVNS.

-- Class SchedulerMethod and the template SolMemberSchedulerMethod have been extended by a class SchedulerMethod::Results in which a call counter is passed on one side and diverse flags can be passed back by a method for controlling what the algorithm does with a certain result.
+- Class SchedulerMethod and the template SolMemberSchedulerMethod have been
+  extended: Referenes to the new structures SchedulerMethodContext and SchedulerMethodResults are passed when calling a SchedulerMethod.
+  In SchedulerMethodResult, the method can give back hints on the obtained solution and how to further act with it, while SchedulerMethodContext provides contextual information for the call such as a pointer to the incumbent solution and a counter on how often the method has already been called for this solution.

 ### Version 4.4 ###

 - Class mh_solution was made more abstract, all evolutionary